 Frequently Asked Questions

 We have yet to find a crop that Envita cannot successfully colonize and achieve N-fixation benefits.
-Most of our research and field trials have been focused on corn, soybeans, rice and wheat.
+Our research started in corn and soybeans and now has moved into other crops like rice, wheat, canola and cotton.
 Please visit our Crops page to see Envita results across different crops.
 If you are interested in testing Envita on a new crop, please contact us.

 You can use Envita two ways:

-1) apply your recommended fertility program (i.e. apply 100% of the N you planned to) and Envita will boost your yield OR
+1) apply your recommended fertility program (i.e. apply 100% of the N you planned) and Envita will boost your yield OR

-2) cut back your synthetic N fertilizer (i.e. apply 75% of the you N you planned to) and maintain your normal yield.
+2) cut back your synthetic N fertilizer (i.e. apply 75% of the N you planned) and maintain your normal yield.

 Upon receiving Envita, keep it away from extreme heat or cold.
 The product will perform best if stored at a cool room temperature (39 to 46 degrees) until use.